 - Customer churn rate.
 This metric measures the rate of repeat customers.
 There are a variety of ways to calculate customer churn rate, such as using the number of lost subscribers or monthly recurring revenue.
 A good churn rate depends on many factors, such as the company's industry and location.

 - Customer effort score (CES).
 This measures the ease of customer experience and the effort required to resolve any issues.
 CES is usually calculated using responses to customer feedback surveys.

 - Voice of the customer (VOC).
 Collecting this feedback directly from customers through surveys, interviews and online reviews provides valuable insights into their experiences and expectations.
 Analyzing VOC feedback helps businesses understand customer sentiment and make data-driven improvements.

 - Customer lifetime value (CLV).
 This metric measures the total revenue a customer generates over their entire relationship with the company.
 By understanding CLV, businesses can focus on retaining high-value customers and enhancing their experience.

 Customer experience management vendors and tools

-It can be helpful for brands to assess the customer experience they provide through CEM.
+It can be helpful for brands to assess the overall customer experience they provide through CEM.
 Companies can use several techniques and technologies, including:

 Customer analytics tools include Adobe Analytics, Google Analytics 360 and IBM Watson Customer Experience Analytics.

-Vendors include Five9, Twilio and RingCentral.
+Vendors include Five9, RingCentral and Twilio.